Copyright (C) 2019 Robin Krahl <email@example.com>

 an AES key has been built.
 Some tests will overwrite the data stored on the

 Nitrokey device or perform a factory reset.
 Never execute the tests if you

-don’t want to destroy all data on any connected Nitrokey device!
+unless yout want to destroy all data on all connected Nitrokey devices!

-Thanks to Nitrokey UG for providing two Nitrokey devices to support the
+Thanks to Nitrokey UG for providing a Nitrokey Storage to support the

 development of this crate.
 Thanks to Daniel Mueller for contributions to